 What do I need to look for when choosing a yacht?

-Our experts help you to identify your unique requirements for any luxury yacht purchase, guiding you through the process of shortlisting and viewing potential yachts until the perfect match is found.
+Our experts help you to identify your unique requirements for any luxury yacht purchase, guiding you through the process of shortlisting and viewing potential yachts for sale until the perfect match is found.

 Once we have identified the vessel that fits your needs, West Nautical plays an instrumental role in achieving a successful agreement, including arranging sea trials, valuations and a thorough survey.
 We handle many aspects of the negotiation phase on the clients’ behalf, working with their lawyers and advisers through to successful completion.